smart-chain-fr/tezosLink/README.md

 ```
 Feel free to choose your snapshot provider.

-Now that all the necessary variables are set, we can install the nodes :
+Now that all the necessary variables are set, we can install the nodes.
+We have two options:
+a. either we clone the Tezos-K8s Repository and change the values according to our needs:

 ```console
 cd tezos-k8s
 helm install <installation_name> charts/tezos --namespace <namespace> --create-namespace